 Trip assignment for the Wynyard Park commercial developments has been calculated using the commercial trip distribution for Wynyard Park 1, 2 and 3, extracted from the Woodland View Transport Assessment Addendum 1 (AECOM, February 2014), trip rates provided by AECOM for the AM and PM assessment periods for staff and HGV trips and the total floor area of the proposed units.
-It is understood that residential trips only refer to journeys to work.
-Trips associated with schools have been included in the Red House School and Wynyard Village Extension School trip assignment.

 The 10% reduction in residential journeys to work to account for people working in Wynyard Park equates to a 6% reduction in total commercial trips (staff trips).
-No reassignment has been applied to the total trips, as it is assumed that staff trips associated with Wynyard Park would use the internal road network.
 The resulting Wynyard Park commercial developments therefore only include external staff trips and total HGV trips.